 - Search for Support resources

-- Type in the name of your support topic (eg "Snapshot", "Assignments") then click "Support" on the left panel.
+- Type in the name of your support topic (eg "Quiz", "Assignments") then click "Support" on the left panel.
 Help Center articles will have an Edmodo logo!

 Can’t find what you’re looking for?
 Try these Search Tips!